mybonk/mybonk-wiki/workshop-2/README.md

 - **VM deployment:** The same configuration works on NixOS VMs - just use the configuration in your VM's `configuration.nix` (see [workshop-1](../workshop-1))
 - **Sync time:** Testnet initial blockchain download takes several hours depending on your hardware and connection
-- **Stopping early:** You can stop the container anytime with `sudo nixos-container stop bitcoin-container` - progress is saved
+- **Stopping early:** You can stop the container anytime with `sudo nixos-container stop demo` - progress is saved
 - **Security:** The RPC password in this workshop is for demo only - use strong passwords in production

 ---